 Bull sticks are available in a variety of different shapes and sizes to suit different types of dogs.
-Even an odorless alternative is available to please both dogs and owners.
+Switch up the shapes and styles that you offer to keep the experience engaging and fun.

 Beef-free Bully Sticks

 Need a beef-free bully stick for your dog with beef allergies or sensitivities?
-Bully sticks also come in bison and water buffalo.
-Due to their scarcity, these can be more expensive than beef bully sticks.
-Also, while a delicious chew for dogs, water buffalo bully sticks can have a stronger natural odour than beef or bison bull sticks.
+Bully sticks also come in bison.
+Due to frequent supply shortages, these can be more expensive than beef bully sticks.
+Also, while a delicious chew for dogs, bison bully sticks can have a stronger natural odour than beef does.